tomjoht/learnapidoc/_docs/introduction_to_rest_apis/docapis_workshop_activities.md

  - /learnapidoc/workshop-activities.html
 ---

-When I give API workshops, it helps to consolidate activities into a single page with brief instructions.
+For API workshops, it helps to consolidate activities into a single page with brief instructions.
 The content for the activities below is the same content that appears in other parts of the course &mdash; it's just pulled in here for convenience.

 Because completing the activities is an essential part of learning, I've tried to incorporate as many hands-on learning activities as possible, making them both practical and useful.
 If you have feedback about how to improve the activities, or places where you keep getting stuck, [let me know](contact.html).

-Some people have asked me whether a certificate is available for completing all of the activities in the course.
-Currently, no certificate is available.
-However, I'm currently investigating the best approach for doing this.

 ## Part I: Intro to API documentation

-{% include workshop_button.html title="Activity 1: Identify your goals" activity="identify_goals" button_type="default" %}
+{% include workshop_button.html title="Activity 1: Identify your goals" activity="identify_goals" button_type="info" %}

 ## Part II: Using an API like a developer